 Australia ended its so-called ‘white Australia’ policy in 1973.
 Since then it has bent over backwards to alter its perception as a racist country.
 Our immigration policy has been scrupulously non-discriminatory.
 We have taken people from the poorest, most underdeveloped countries and given them a chance of a new life for their families.
 While most immigrants express their gratitude for a new start, there is a growing minority subscribing to the ‘whiteness’ propaganda.

-Some of the most outspoken purveyors of anti-white racism come from countries racked by poverty and ethnic violence.
+Some of the most outspoken purveyors of anti-white racism come from countries wracked by poverty and ethnic violence.
 After receiving an education that has given them a university qualification and the way into the best jobs and political networks they rage about the ‘whiteness’ that surrounds them.
 They are blind to the fact that white people were responsible for all the advantages they enjoy.
-Australians should keep an eye on the development of this incomprehensible form of racism in Australia.
+Australians should keep an eye on the development of this incomprehensible form of racism that has gained firm traction in Australia.